icyflame21/icyflame21/README.md

 </p>
 <br/>
 <br/>
-<b>Note:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
+<p align="center"><b>Note:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.</p>
 </p>

 ### 🤝🏻 &nbsp;Connect with Me